Concepts and Architecture

 - Installs the required Python package versions, if not previously installed and cached (worker intelligent design supports reuse of cached Python packages).

 - Executes the experiment on a GPU machine, with logging and monitoring.
-The results are available in the demo Trains Server (https://demoapp.trains.allegro.ai/dashboard) from its user interface (Web-App), or your own locally-host Trains Server and Trains Web-App, if you deploy one.
+The results are available in the demo Trains Server (https://demoapp.trains.allegro.ai/dashboard) from its user interface (Web-App), or your own locally-host Trains Server and Trains Web-App (UI), if you deploy one.

 In Trains, an experiment state describes an experiment's status / transition through your workflow using Trains and indicates whether the experiment is read-only or editable for tuning.

 The following are the states (statuses) of experiments:

 - Draft - The experiment is editable.
-Only Draft experiments are editable.
+Only experiments whose status is Draft are editable.
 The experiment is not running (a worker is not running it) and can be enqueued for a worker daemon to fetch and execute it.

 - Pending - The experiment is in a queue waiting for a worker to fetch and execute it.
 The experiment can be dequeued, removing it from the queue.